ZHANG-Y-D/HacKG--KnowledgeEngineering-Polimi/README.md

 ## Ontology
 Hackathon ontology includes a set of classes and properties about Hackathon events.
-* Hackathons: pieces of data describe Hackathon events
+* Hackathons: pieces of data describe Hackathon events, a Hackathon event has some important information, such as the description of the event, the number of participants, prizes and judges, whether the Hackathon is colocated.
-* Prizes: every Hackathon event sets up prizes
+* Prizes: every Hackathon event sets up prizes, a prize of each Hackathon event has its title and content.
-* Judges: every Hackathon event  has several judges
+* Judges: every Hackathon event has several judges with their roles and names.
-* Judging-criteria: Hackathon events have judging criteria
+* Judging-criteria: every Hackathon event has judging criteria, a judging criteria has a detailed description text.
-* Participants: relate to team members who consist of teams participating in projects
+* Participants: relate to team members who consist of teams participating in projects, a participant has his/her name, the location, the number of skills.
-* Skills: participants have some skills which can be used as technologies  required by projects
+* Skills: participants have some skills which can be used as technologies required by projects.
-* Projects: every project relates to a Hackathon event and  has several team members
+* Projects: every project relates to a Hackathon event and  has several team members, a project has a title/subtitle, the information of its related Hackathon event and participants.
-* Technologies: required to complete projects
+* Technologies: required to complete projects.
-* Team-members: every project has a team including some members
+* Team-members: every project has a team including some members, in addition to the participant information, a team member also has the description of participant's occupation.

 ## Data Linking

 #### Data Retrieval
-The dataset is composed of many separate JSON files and stored in [Dropbox](https://www.dropbox.com/sh/4i4tp6y0kl2lk24/AAAnU8WV-XFa_cMGMNclrAiLa?dl=0), we wrote two Python scripts to download these files, merge them together and generate the RDF triples.
+The dataset is composed of many separate JSON files and stored in [Dropbox](https://www.dropbox.com/sh/4i4tp6y0kl2lk24/AAAnU8WV-XFa_cMGMNclrAiLa?dl=0), we wrote a Python script to downloads these files and merges them together.
-* [DownloadResourceFromDropbox.py](https://github.com/ZHANG-Y-D/HacKG--KnowledgeEngineering-Polimi/blob/main/DownloadResourceFromDropbox.py): To download (a part of) resource data.
+* [DownloadResourceFromDropbox.py](https://github.com/ZHANG-Y-D/HacKG--KnowledgeEngineering-Polimi/blob/main/DownloadResourceFromDropbox.py): To download a part of resources data.
 * [Gen_RDF.py](https://github.com/ZHANG-Y-D/HacKG--KnowledgeEngineering-Polimi/blob/main/Gen_RDF.py): To merge all separate json files and generate the RDF triples.

-**Attention**: The [Resources](https://github.com/ZHANG-Y-D/HacKG--KnowledgeEngineering-Polimi/tree/main/Resources) folder already contains a part of resource data, and if you want more, you can run the [DownloadResourceFromDropbox.py](https://github.com/ZHANG-Y-D/HacKG--KnowledgeEngineering-Polimi/blob/main/DownloadResourceFromDropbox.py).
+**Attention**: If you want to access data, you can decompress the Resources.zip.
+It already contains a part of the data, and if you want more, you can run the [DownloadResourceFromDropbox.py](https://github.com/ZHANG-Y-D/HacKG--KnowledgeEngineering-Polimi/blob/main/DownloadResourceFromDropbox.py).

 #### YARRRML (https://rml.io/yarrrml/matey/#)